rm-controls/rm_controllers/rm_calibration_controllers/README.md

 * **`is_calibrated`** ([control_msgs/QueryCalibrationState](http://docs.ros.org/en/api/control_msgs/html/srv/QueryCalibrationState.html))

-  When response to this server, it will return respond about whether target joint has been calibrated.
+  When requesting to this server, it will return response about whether target joint has been calibrated.

 #### Parameters